kobus-v-schoor/dotgit/README.md

 - Firstly, backup your current dotfiles repo in case something goes wrong
 - Next, inside your dotfiles repo, move the dotfiles folder to its new location by running `mv dotfiles tmp; mkdir dotfiles; mv tmp dotfiles/plain`.
 - You can leave your filelist as-is, the filelist syntax hasn't changed.
-Since the new version doesn't support encryption (yet) you can either delete your "cryptlist" file or keep it, it won't used anymore.
+You will need to delete your "cryptlist" file as this signals to dotgit that this is an old repo.
+Once the new version supports encryption it will not make use of a seperate "cryptlist" file anyway, so there is no reason to keep it.
 Note that the encrypted files in your repo will be deleted once you run the new dotgit since it won't be able to find them in the filelist.
 - With the new version of dotgit, run `dotgit update -v`.
 This will update the repo if necessary and will also fix the symlinks in your home folder.
 - Commit the changes to your repo using either git or `dotgit commit`